sclavijosuero/wick-a11y/README.md

 ### v2.1.0

-- Support of Cypress 15
+- Support of cypress-axe 1.7.0
 - Fix issue of Incorrect Screenshot File Path for Deeply Nested Tests and running specific tests suiteds with `--spec` (contribution by [Peter M Souza Jr](https://github.com/petermsouzajr "Peter M Souza Jr"))
 - Fix issue when a test does not include acccessibility checking and it does not fail.